Dykam/ReUtil/README.md

 Commands and Events provider a layer on top of Bukkit's own Command functionality, taking away some of the error and type handling.
 Components add that thing you never realized you really needed: Attaching data to just about everything.
 In a safe way.
 And it even gets saved!
 Here are some examples of each submodule

 ## Commands
 Suppose you want to add a simple /tp command.
-Important is that the <from> has to be optional.
-If omitted, it has to be the one doing /tp.
+Important is that the `<from>` has to be optional.
+If omitted, it has to be the one doing `/tp`.
 This is what you would write normally:
 ```java
 @AutoCommand(
     aliases = {"teleport"},